In-Place Hold and Litigation Hold

 Placing a mailbox on an indefinite hold means that mail items meeting the hold requirements will never be removed from the mailbox.
 This could result in the mailbox exceeding the Recoverable Items Quota, which could make the mailbox unusable.
 Microsoft recommends enabling an Archive for the mailbox, as well as enabling the auto-expanding archive feature.
 See Holds and Mailbox Quotas for more information.

 Query-based hold: If your organization preserves items based on specified query parameters, you can use a query-based In-Place Hold.
 You can specify query parameters such as keywords, start and end dates, sender and recipient addresses, and message types.
 After you create a query-based In-Place Hold, all existing and future mailbox items (including messages received at a later date) that match the query parameters are preserved.

 Items that are marked as unsearchable, generally because of failure to index an attachment, are also preserved because it can't be determined whether they match query parameters.
-For more details about partially indexed items, see Partially indexed items in Content Search in Office 365.
+For more details about partially indexed items, see Partially indexed items in Content Search.